 The Motion Automation Control Card (MACC) is a stand-alone general purpose motion/automation controller programmed with ADVANCED Motion Controls Click&Move® IDE software (Click&Move® IDE uses IEC-61131-3 language and PLCOpen standard Libraries).

 The MACC operates from a 24 VDC power supply and can control ADVANCED Motion Controls’ DigiFlex®Performance™ digital servo drives over EtherCAT and CANopen networks.
 Additionally, the optional plug-in I/O module enables the MACC to control non-networked ADVANCED Motion Controls’ analog or digital drives using traditional commands such as Step & Direction, +/-10V command signals and PWM and direction commands.

 As a stand-alone controller the MACC can take the place of a PC in a control system to reduce cost.
-The MACC can also be configured to work in conjunction with a PC were the MACC handles the real-time and time-critical processes such as motion control, and the PC handles less time-critical processes such as the HMI.
+The MACC can also be configured to work in conjunction with a PC where the MACC handles the real-time and time-critical processes such as motion control, and the PC handles less time-critical processes such as the HMI.

 - ARM Cortex-A9 Microprocessor